Liouville property for groups and conformal dimension: Introduction

 The amenability of iterated monodromy groups has been a well-known open question since their introduction.
 In fact, amenability of the iterated monodromy group of the complex polynomial $z^2-1$ (also known as the \emph{Basilica group}) was asked even before the iterated monodromy groups were defined (see~\cite{zukgrigorchuk:3st}).

-Amenability of the Basilica group group was proved by L.~Bartholdi and B.~Vir\'ag in~\cite{barthvirag}.
+Amenability of the Basilica group was proved by L.~Bartholdi and B.~Vir\'ag in~\cite{barthvirag}.
 Their proof was later generalized to include iterated monodromy groups of all post-critically finite complex polynomials in~\cite{bkn:amenability} (and more generally, all groups generated by \emph{bounded} automata).
-Their methods were extended to larger classes of self-similar groups in~\cite{amirangelvirag:linear,AAMV}.
+Their methods were further extended in~\cite{amirangelvirag:linear} to all groups generated by automata of \emph{linear activity} (in the sense of S.~Sidki~\cite{sid:cycl}).

-Amenability was proved in these papers by constructing a self-similar random walk step distribution $\mu$ on the group and using the self-similarity to prove that the asymptotic entropy (equivalently, speed) of the $\mu$-random walk is zero (see also~\cite{Kai-munchaussen}).
+Amenability was proved in these papers by constructing a self-similar random walk with step distribution $\mu$ on a special family of ``mother groups'', and using the self-similarity to prove that the asymptotic entropy (equivalently, speed) of the $\mu$-random walk is zero (see also~\cite{Kai-munchaussen}).
 By the results of V.~Kaimanovich and A.~Vershik \cite{Kai-Ver} and Y.~Derriennic \cite{Der} this implies the triviality of the Poisson boundary of the corresponding random walk, also known as the \emph{Liouville property} that all bounded $\mu$-harmonic functions are constant, which in turn implies amenability of the group.
-Self-similarity is a very restrictive condition in this case, and it is not clear how to construct such self-similar random walks in general (it seems that a finitely supported self-similar step distribution does not exist in most cases), so the corresponding groups have to be embedded into special ``mother groups'' for which such a self-similar random walk can be constructed.
-For groups generated by bounded automata, this self-similarity restriction was removed in in \cite{AAMV}, by showing that every symmetric finitely supported measure generates a Liouville random walk.

 A different approach to prove the amenability of groups is based on the notion of extensively amenable actions, first introduced by K. Juschenko and N. Monod \cite{juschenkomonod}.
 This method was used in \cite{YNS} to show amenability of a class of iterated monodromy groups.
-This approach allows one to prove the amenability of iterated monodromy groups of complex rational functions with ``crochet'' Julia sets, see~\cite{nekpilgrimthurston}.
-The framework of extensive amenability is not based on the study of the Liouville property for random walks, but random walks are implicitly present in it, as one of the main conditions used to prove amenability is recurrence of the induced random walk on an orbit of some action of the group.
+This approach allows one to prove the amenability of iterated monodromy groups of complex rational functions with ``crochet'' Julia sets, and of all contracting self-simlar groups generated by automata of \emph{polynomial activity}, see~\cite{nekpilgrimthurston}.
+The framework of extensive amenability is not based on the study of the Liouville property for random walks, but random walks are implicitly present in it, as one of the main conditions used to prove amenability is the recurrence of the induced random walk on an orbit of some action of the group.

 We show in our paper how conformal geometry can be used to prove the Liouville property for symmetric random walks under suitable moment conditions on many contracting groups (equivalently, iterated monodromy groups of expanding covering maps).